Skip to main content

 Performance Trade-off

-Pattern logging adds minimal overhead but provides 3x faster cached query performance.
-This is an excellent trade-off for most applications.
+Pattern logging adds minimal overhead but significantly improves cached query performance.
+See the benchmark table above for details.

 Configuration